 Sl.
+Course Title & Credits Credit Distributio on of the Eligibility Pre-

+No. Code Course Criteria Requisite

+r of the

+Lecture Tutorial Practical Course

+(if any)

+(II ally)

-Course Title & Credits Credit Distributio Eligibility Pre- No. Code Course Criteria Requisite Lecture Tutorial Practical of the Course (if any) 3.
-EXERCISE PRESCRIPTION FOR HEALTH AND FITNESS 04 03 0 01 XII Pass NIL
+3. EXERCISE 04 03 0 01 XII Pass NIL

+PRESCRIPTION

+FOR HEALTH

+AND FITNESS